Download a membership application (fillable pdf) by clicking here.

 EMTs are the basic level of EMS provider associated with an ambulance service or rescue squad.
 These technicians are skilled in the provision of basic life support for the many illnesses and accidents that require emergency medical treatment prior to arrival in a hospital emergency department.
 EMTs are trained in patient immobilization and packaging procedures needed to prevent further injury and to provide safe transport to an appropriate medical facility.
 NYS regulations require that a certified ambulance service have a minimum of one EMT with the patient at all times.
 PONSI approved: credit recommendation: 6 semester hours

-Emergency Medical Technician Critical Care (EMT-CC) (330 hours)
+Emergency Medical Technician – Critical Care (EMT-CC) *No more original classes offered

 Emergency Medical Technician Paramedic (EMT-P) (1400 hours)